I might fall down into the ages,

 - Epic Instrumental Opener: Circadian from Your Sparkling Death Cometh is this.

-- Not Christian Rock: Zig-zagged as they have never went out of their way to say they are no longer a Christian band, but definitely focused more on the Science Fiction elements of their music on later albums.
+- Not Christian Rock: Zig-zagged as they have never gone out of their way to say they are no longer a Christian band, but definitely focused more on the Science Fiction elements of their music on later albums.